-You will have a fine tube (catheter) placed in your bladder via your urethra, draining the urine into a catheter bag.
+You will have a fine tube (catheter) placed in your bladder via your urethra (tube from the bladder to empty urine), draining the urine into a catheter bag.
 Your nurse will monitor your catheter drainage.
-This will usually be removed on the second day after your surgery.
+This will usually be removed on day one or two after your surgery, depending on the instructions of your surgeon.

-It is common to have difficulty passing urine after your catheter has been removed
+Occasionally after this surgery you may experience difficulty passing urine after your catheter has been removed

 If you cannot pass urine, pass only a small amount or have bladder discomfort, please let your nurse know.
-The nurse will use an ultrasound scanner to record the volume of urine retained; this is called the residual urine.
+The nurse will use an ultrasound scanner to record the volume of urine retained: this is called the residual urine.

 If the volume is significant then it might be necessary for you to learn how to pass a catheter into the urethra to empty the bladder yourself.
-This is called clean intermittent catheterisation (CIC) and can be performed in the privacy of your own bathroom or any toilet.
-Initially you may have to catheterise each time you need to pass urine, but as things return to normal the frequency of your CIC will be reduced.
+This is called intermittent self-catheterisation (ISC) and can be performed in the privacy of your own bathroom or any toilet.
+Initially you may have to catheterise each time you need to pass urine, but as things return to normal, the frequency of your ISC will be reduced.